ABUSE PREVENTION TRAINING

 Sample Individual Training Certificate: A ministry could use the Individual Training Certificate to maintain an individual record of when someone attended and completed training sessions.
 Such a document could be retained in the individual’s personnel file at the institution, or given to the individual following completion of the training day(s).

-Sample Affidavit/Affirmation Documents: Volunteers who will have contact with children during the course of their volunteer work are required to have all 3 background clearances — FBI, PA State Police, and PA Child Abuse — and to keep them current for as long as they remain a volunteer who has contact with or responsibility for children as a regular and integral part of their service.
+Sample Affidavit/Affirmation Documents: Volunteers who will have contact with children during the course of their volunteer work are required to have all 3 background clearances — FBI, PA State Police, and PA Child Abuse — prior to the start of service.
+Volunteers must keep them current for as long as their duties require contact with or responsibility for children as a regular and integral part of their service.
 An exception exists to completely avoid the FBI check IF (a) the position is unpaid, (b) the prospective volunteer has lived continuously in Pennsylvania for the last ten years, and (c) the prospective volunteer can affirm or attest they have not committed specific and related crimes that exclude them from serving in a volunteer capacity with responsibility for or contact with children.

-If the volunteer has not been a continuous Pennsylvania resident for 10 years but has received an FBI certification document since establishing residency, the document now is deemed current — even though it may be more than 5 years old.
-State-level certifications (PA State Police and Child Abuse History Check) are now deemed to remain current for 5 years.
-KCEA has drafted an affidavit document for volunteers.
+If the volunteer has not been a continuous Pennsylvania resident for 10 years but has received an FBI certification document since establishing residency, the document is still current if it is less than 5 years old.
+State-level certifications (PA State Police and Child Abuse History Check) are deemed to remain current for 5 years.
+KCEA has drafted an affirmation document for volunteers.

-Adult Employees are required to have all 3 certifications regardless, and the certifications are deemed to expire after 5 years.
+Adult Employees are required to have all 3 certifications, and the certifications are deemed to expire after 5 years.
 Sample copies of the employment affirmation document for adults are available.

-Employees who are minors must also have all 3 certifications, but they may be exempted from the FBI certification if they have been a 10-year continuous resident; if not, just like for Adult Volunteers, the FBI document is acceptable if it was received after residency was established in PA.
+Employees who are minors must also have all 3 certifications, but they may be exempted from the FBI certification if they have been a 10-year continuous resident; if not, just like for Adult Volunteers, the FBI document is needed.
 Sample copies of the employment affirmation document for minors are available.

 Supplementary Resources Document: Ministries or individuals may choose to review other resources available to them either online or in print format.
 An entity may choose to share a resource with select administrators or staff, or show/share the resource with all employees and volunteers.
 If you are aware of an outstanding resource that could benefit other ministries by including them in this list, please contact the KCEA office.